Softeq/NetKit.Chat/README.md

 NetKit.Chat project uses Microsoft Azure Cloud hosting platform.

-To ensure the full operation of the application, you must configure the following Microsoft Azure services and extract from there settings for the subsequent configuration of the application:
+To ensure the full operation of the application, you must configure the following Microsoft Azure services and extract settings from them for the further configuration of the application:

 - Azure SQL Database and SQL Server
 - Azure Blob Storage